 Most recently, we saw the departure of Canadian grocery giant Sobey’s CEO after a disappointing quarter following a merger with Safeway.
 The parent company, Empire released Marc Poulin from his duties as CEO of Sobeys.
 Poulin was unable to create synergy between Safeway and Sobeys in addition to a rough year for oil prices.
 These two challenges created a perfect storm for loss.
 Empire reported a $2.13 billion loss for the 2016 fiscal year after paying $5.8 billion for the Safeway assets.

 The board was clearly unhappy with Poulin’s performance and replaced him with an interim CEO and president.
 While the oil prices were unpredictable, the lack of synergy could have been avoided.
-Sometimes acquisitions seem so perfect when you don’t consider the human aspect to them.
+Sometimes acquisitions seem so perfect when you don’t consider the human aspect of them.
 In merging, you must combine two companies that might be in similar industries, but usually have completely different ways of running the actual business.
 Bringing together two sets of people is difficult, but not impossible.
 Board members must be acutely aware of the goals of their company and how they relate to others.
 This is what brought Allergan success and Empire failure.

 As you approach M&A deals, take your time.
 Bring on experts and legal counsel.
 Speak in-depth about how you plan on bringing two cultures together.
 It may seem excessive and expensive, but ultimately, a failed merger or acquisition will cost your company much more.